Best Backpacks for Mountaineering

 One of the newest improvements in this pack is the removable cap.
 Hikers can add additional gear in the top compartment, and it is easily removed by a series of buckles.
 That allows users to access top gear quickly, or just leave it at home for shorter treks.
 These features are what make the Crown 2 so incredibly versatile.

-If your outdoor adventures include long and short treks, and you need gear that is able to conform to your needs, you can’t go wrong with the Crown 2 from Granite Gear.
+If your outdoor adventures include long and short treks, and you need gear that is able to conform to changing needs, you can’t go wrong with the Crown 2 from Granite Gear.
 It is packed with helpful features to help you keep your balance as well as keep you comfortable at a price point that won’t break the bank.

 5. Osprey Exos 48

 If the goal is to go into the woods never to return (we know you’ll be back!), the Exos 40 from Osprey is a great choice for those long travels.
-It hosts a lot of supportive features that allows you to pack everything but the kitchen sink without feeling too weighed down.
+It hosts a lot of supportive features that allow you to pack everything but the kitchen sink without feeling too weighed down.
 It may cost a bit more than other options, but we feel that it is worth every penny!Read more

 The most notable feature of the Exos 48 is the AirSpeed suspension system.
 This system works by helping to remove the weight of the pack off of your back and disperse it throughout your body.
 This feature helps you to stay light on your feet as well as super stable on uneven and difficult trailheads.